howech/gestalt/README.md

   an object or an array to a name in the configuration, it will destructure the object into nested namespace structures.

+ - initial_state

+  State to transition to after initialization.
+Defaults to 'ready' for many configuration objects.
+Defaults to 'not_ready' for files, zookeeper, and other objects that load asynchonously.

 - get(name)

  Returns the value assigned to `name`, or undefined if not